 * NATO says Russian troops massing at Ukraine border

-* Ten-year yield at lows not seen since May
+* Ten-year yield touches lows not seen since May

 By Michael Connor

-NEW YORK, Aug 6 U.S. Treasuries prices shot up
+NEW YORK, Aug 6 U.S. Treasuries prices got a

-on Wednesday as tensions over Ukraine sapped global financial
+strong lift on Wednesday from rising tensions over Ukraine that

-price to yield 3.24 percent after touching a yield high on
+to yield 3.27 percent after touching a high on Tuesday of 3.33

-Tuesday of 3.33 percent during trading shaped by bullish U.S.
+percent during trading shaped by bullish U.S. economic data.
+Its

 Investor concerns about the timing of Federal Reserve